mrdandelion6/Learn-to-Code/topics/parallel-programming/notes.md

 threads are all the same process, but they have different stacks. so they all have the same PID, but they have different TIDs. whereas processes all have their own PID and don't share memory space.

-### pthreads
+### posix threads

-a standard interface for creating and managing threads in C is called **pthreads**. pthreads is a library that allows us to create and manage threads.
+a standard interface for creating and managing threads in C is called **pthreads** (posix threads). pthreads is a library that allows us to create and manage threads.

+in addition to these notes, learn more about pthreads here: https://hpc-tutorials.llnl.gov/posix/

 here is an example of how to create a thread in C using pthreads: